PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 The schedule derives relative detector maps, temporal horizons, standard output mappings, and tracked-Pauli mappings, then exposes the resulting slice instances to `DemStitcher`.
-This removes the hand-authored ownership and mapping tables from the equivalence path; it still uses a full source-tracked DEM as the oracle until the operation-template compiler is introduced.
+This removes the hand-authored ownership and mapping tables from the equivalence path.
+Full-circuit source-tracked DEMs remain the independent equivalence oracle for bounded template composition.

 Python callers can exercise the same structured path through `DetectorErrorModel.stitched_round_window(...)`.
 It accepts the originating